 The trader usually conducts the sale from behind an elevated counter and invariably the goods are hidden from view so as not to allow the crowd to see beforehand what they are buying.
 Sometimes the potential buyers will pay to be 'locked' into the saleroom, fully expecting that only they will be the lucky recipients of a bargain.
 The trader may give 'sweetener' goods away or sell them at very low prices.
 This process is designed to heighten the anticipation of the crowd and prime them for the commencement of the actual sale.

-A common practice is for the trader to use his assistants to pose as customers to mingle with the unsuspecting audience and then 'sell' genuine goods to them to reinforce the illusion that there are bargains to be had.
+A common practice is for the trader to use their assistants to pose as customers to mingle with the unsuspecting audience and then 'sell' genuine goods to them to reinforce the illusion that there are bargains to be had.

 The buyers are given their 'bargains', which may be well packaged to deter close and immediate inspection.
 They invariably turn out to be shoddy, inferior or counterfeit goods or even empty boxes and certainly not the top brand bargains that the buyers were hoping for.
 The buyers are usually ushered out of the saleroom and not allowed back in.

 It is an important element of a contract that a trader must give you specific pre-contract information as set out in the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013.
-The 'Buying from business premises - on-premises contracts explained' and the 'Buying at home - off-premises contracts explained' guides explain what these pre-contract requirements are.
+The 'Buying from business premises: on-premises contracts explained' and the 'Buying at home: off-premises contracts explained' guides explain what these pre-contract requirements are.
 If a trader does not provide the required information, you can make a claim to have your costs (if you have any) reimbursed.

 The Consumer Rights Act 2015 sets out what you are entitled to expect from goods supplied by a trader.
 These are commonly referred to as your 'statutory rights'.
 The law also gives you remedies against a trader if they fail to meet your expectations.